 Why Do You Need a Home Equity Loan

 However, if you're thinking about rolling your debt into a home equity loan, you need to figure out WHY you feel you need to do this in the first place.

 So you should ask yourself a couple of quick questions:

 - Am I doing this to lower my payments because my debt is eating me alive?

 - Have I considered the potential future consequences of using a home equity loan to consolidate my debt?

-Here’s how I would answer those questions about home equity loans:
+Here's how I would answer these questions about home equity loans:

-- If you have dug yourself a massive hole of debt, a home equity loan is not going to save you.
+If you have dug yourself a massive hole of debt, a home equity loan is not going to save you.
 All it does is move your debt from one place to another.
-Usually it’s not the debt that’s the actual problem, it’s the behavior of the person (or people) that took out the debt in the first place.
+Usually it's not the debt that's the actual problem, it's the behavior of the person (or people) that took out the debt in the first place.
 A home equity loan will not fix your money problems.

 Your behavior and attitude when it comes to debt have to change.

-Paying off your credit cards and other debt with a home equity loan does not change the behavior that got you into debt in the first place.
-The result is that most people don’t change their habits and go right back to the credit cards, ending up in a much worse situation than what they started with.
+Paying off your credit cards and other debt with a HELOC does not change the behavior that got you into debt in the first place.
+The result is that most people don't change their habits and go right back to the credit cards, ending up in a much worse situation than what they started with.

 I know, I know, you're not most people.